Exacting vineyard practices and informed cellar decisions enhance Sonoma County boutique operation’s wines.

 I’ve got nothing against blending other grapes into Cab but always appreciate a 100% Cabernet Sauvignon like this one that seems wholly complete.
 I can’t imagine how adding blending in other varietals could improve it.
 The wine aged in 100% new French oak, an approach the winemaker hints he might not take these days.
 The interplay between the flavors imparted by the fruit and valley-floor soils are a delight to ponder.

-Hamel Family Wines hopes to be receiving guests at Hamel Family Ranch, about 2.5 miles south of Glen Ellen, by early summer 2020.
+Hamel Family Wines is again receiving guests at Hamel Family Ranch, about 2.5 miles south of Glen Ellen.
 As conceived before social-distancing and other health requirements, each of its private, appointment-only experiences included a winery tour and a culinary offering.
 With a few adjustments, they are continuing as before.

 Aperture Cellars Winemaker Knows a Lot About the Little Things

 Boutique Winery’s Sonoma Mountain Pinots Shine (La Pitchoune)

 Current Releases from Rootdown Wine Cellars

 Join the Virtual Parade at Flambeaux Winery

 Virtual Taste While You Shelter in Place (Three Sticks Wines)